qiwi/buildstamp/README.md

 # Buildstamp monorepo
-Utility for generating buildstamp, a file with build-time info.
+Utility for generating buildstamp file, which contains build meta info like gitcommit hash, timestamp, repo name and so on.
+This file could be a part of some release artifact (npm-package, docker-image) and makes it self-descriptive.
 ```json
 {
   "git": {